-Information on relevant Community legislation can be found at following webpage http://ec.europa.eu/enterprise/sectors/toys/documents/relevant-legislation/index_en.htm
+Information on relevant Community legislation can be found at following webpage http://ec.europa.eu/growth/sectors/toys/safety/legislation/index_en.htm

 This legislation is wide-ranging, and is not exhaustively enumerated in the provision.
-An important piece of legislation is Regulation 1907/2006 (REACH).
+An important piece of legislation is Regulation (EC) No 1907/2006 (REACH).
 This means that amongst others, the requirements concerning phthalates, benzene, azo colorants, nickel ... have to be fulfilled.
-The ECHA Committee for Risk Assessment in Helsinki will deal with the horizontal chemical issues arising under REACH, whereas the DG SANCO scientific committees will provide scientific advice on sector specific issues.
+The European Chemicals Agency's (ECHA) Committee for Risk Assessment prepares scientific opinions on the hazards and risks of chemical substances under REACH and CLP, whereas the DG SANTE scientific committees will provide scientific advice on sector specific issues.

 Other acts of importance are those adopted in the environmental field.
-The general and specific chemical requirements laid down by this Directive should aim at protecting the health of children from certain substances in toys, while the environmental concerns presented by toys are addressed by horizontal environmental legislation applying to electrical and electronic toys, namely Directive 2011/65/EC of the European Parliament and of the Council of 8 June 2011 on the restriction of the use of certain hazardous substances in electrical and electronic equipment (recast) and Directive 2002/96/EC of the European Parliament and of the Council of 27 January 2003 on waste electrical and electronic equipment.
-In addition, environmental issues on waste are regulated by Directive 2008/98/EC of the European Parliament and of the Council of 19 November

-2008, those on packaging and packaging waste by Directive 94/62/EC of the European Parliament and of the Council of 20 December 1994 and those on batteries and accumulators and waste batteries and accumulators by Directive 2006/66/EC of the European Parliament and of the Council of 6 September 2006.
+The general and specific chemical requirements laid down by this Directive should aim at protecting the health of children from certain substances in toys, while the environmental concerns presented by toys are addressed by horizontal environmental legislation applying to electrical and electronic toys, namely Directive 2011/65/EC of the European Parliament and of the Council of 8 June 2011 on the restriction of the use of certain hazardous substances in electrical and electronic equipment (RoHS) (recast) and Directive 2002/96/EC of the European Parliament and of the Council of 27 January 2003 on waste electrical and electronic equipment.
+In addition, environmental issues on waste are regulated by Directive 2008/98/EC of the European Parliament and of the Council of 19 November 2008, those on packaging and packaging waste by Directive 94/62/EC of the European Parliament and of the Council of 20 December 1994 and those on batteries and accumulators and waste batteries and accumulators by Directive 2006/66/EC of the European Parliament and of the Council of 6 September 2006.